KNHaw/ThunderbirdObsidianClipper/docs/user-guide.md

 If you clip an email and see a "Vault Not Found" error, the *Obsidian Vault Name* field is not set properly.
 If you are unsure of your vault name or have not set up a vault on your local machine yet, go to the [Obsidian Help](https://help.obsidian.md) page for details.

-### Unable to Save Email Attachments
-The attachment clipping feature was added in ObsidianClipper version v4.1 in July of 2024.
-It is unclear what, if any problems that users might encounter using this feature.
-If you have a problem, please [file an issue on GitHub](https://github.com/KNHaw/ThunderbirdObsidianClipper/issues) so the development team can assist you and update this User Guide to refelct the solutions that were found.

-### HTML Mail and Blank Note Content
-There is currently a [limitation](https://github.com/KNHaw/ThunderbirdObsidianClipper/issues/13) that HTML mail (those with pictures or links or text formatting like bold or italic) may not clip correctly.
-If your selected emails are HMTL, this could be happening.
-To rule this problem out, create a simple one line test email with plain text ("Hello, world!"), send it to yourself, and see if it clips correctly.

-The current plan is to support HTML email at some point in the second half of 2024.
-Please watch the issue link above for status.

 ### Note Content Corrupted or Missing
 If you do not see the expected content in a note that has been clipped, look at the *Note Content Template* field in the options menu and make sure that the *_MSGCONTENT* placeholder is present.
 If is isn't, the body of your email will not be clipped.